-Suggested Audit Procedures - Inquire of the sub-recipient agency's School Nutrition Administrator the number of employees that are provided a free meal during the school day.
-Divide the total SFSE meals served (per the June 4-A Year to Date report-this report should be generated by the LEA's software program) by the number of days of operation.
-The result should not be more than the number of School Nutrition employees.
+Suggested Audit Procedures - Inquire of the sub-recipient agency's School Nutrition program director/administrator the number of employees that are provided a free meal during the school day.
+Divide the total school nutrition personnel meals served (per the Daily Meal Participation SFS-4 Year to Date report-this report should be generated by the LEA's software program) by the number of days of operation.
+The result should not be more than the number of School Nutrition personnel.
 Determine number of meals served to ineligible employees and calculate cost due to the School Nutrition program from the local fund.
 (The cost would be determined by multiplying the adult meal price times the number of meals served.)

 4. Compliance Requirement - USDA Policy 210.14 (a) states "Revenues received by the nonprofit school food service are to be used only for the operation and improvement of such food service..."
-According to USDA Policy Update 210.14-05: Misuse of Program Funds, School Nutrition program may loan funds to the local school system as long as the amount of the loan is recovered.
+School Nutrition program may loan funds to the local school system as long as the amount of the loan is recovered.
 The LEA School Nutrition program should also recover the amount of interest that was not generated to the program as a result of the loan.

-Audit Objective - To determine whether the non-profit School Nutrition program has loaned money to the sub-recipient agency, whether the loan has been sufficiently documented, approved by the School Nutrition Division and whether the loans have been repaid to the non-profit School Nutrition account with interest.
+Audit Objective - To determine whether the non-profit School Nutrition program has loaned money to the Local School System, whether the loan has been sufficiently documented, approved by the School Nutrition Division and whether the loans have been repaid to the non-profit School Nutrition account with interest.

-Suggested Audit Procedures - School nutrition program funds may be loaned to the district on a short-term basis only (a school year).
-Inquire of the sub-recipient agency's School Nutrition Administrator and the Finance Official to determine whether a loan was made during the review period to the sub-recipient agency using funds from the non-profit School Nutrition account.
+Suggested Audit Procedures - School nutrition program funds may be loaned to the district on a short-term basis only (within one school year defined as July 1-June 30).
+Inquire of the sub-recipient agency's School Nutrition program director/administrator and the Finance Official to determine whether a loan was made during the review period to the Local School System using funds from the non-profit School Nutrition account.
 The district should pay interest at the prevailing loan rate.
 The loan agreement should contain such stipulations as the purpose, interest rate (simple or compounded), the repayment schedule for the principal and interest, and penalties for late payment.
-Request written documentation where the School Nutrition Administrator authorized the loan in advance; any written communication is acceptable.
+Request written documentation where the School Nutrition director/administrator authorized the loan in advance; any written communication is acceptable.
 Calculate the amount of interest that was not earned by the School Nutrition program as a result of the loan; the amount of interest earned would be based on the amount loaned and the interest rate that the School Nutrition program was earning on other investments (if any) at the time.
 Request documentation from the finance department showing where the funds have been returned to the School Nutrition program, with interest.
 The repayment may be in the form of a check that has been deposited or by a bank transfer.